sxan-experience/sxan-landing/whitepaper.md

 Topics of interest to discuss are detected by bots and delivered to interested players to escalate to their yeoman.
 Players vote whether any generated topics are important to them, and results are tallied to check if it’s an issue across networks or local to specific networks.

-If it’s a local issue, the interest group is free to legislate internally according to their own rules.
+If it’s a local issue, the purpose group is free to legislate internally according to their own rules.
 If the issue is global, then it falls under the jurisdiction of the Assembly.
 Decisions are made by the Assembly -- a consensus of players and bots.

-### Components of the Assembly
+### Parts of the Assembly

 * Components - Total Votes: All players / 2 (33.333%)
-  Entities voted into the Assembly by a ¾ majority of interest group delegates and nominated by the Yeoman.
+  Entities voted into the Assembly by a ¾ majority of purpose group delegates and nominated by the Yeoman.
 Additions and retractions to this founder agreement are applied to appendices by a ⅔ majority of the Core.
-The Core can vote on possible courses of action and has votes equal to half the total number of players in all interest groups.
+The Core can vote on possible courses of action and has votes equal to half the total number of players in all purpose groups.

-- Delegates - Total Votes: All players in interest group / 1 + 1 (66.667%)
+- Delegates - Total Votes: All players in purpose group / 1 + 1 (66.667%)
-  Each interest group chooses 1-3 delegates to the Assembly.
+  Each purpose group chooses 1-3 delegates to the Assembly.
 Delegates also vote on decisions.
-Each interest group has one vote per verified player in their group, evenly divided among the representative delegates.
+Each purpose group has one vote per verified player in their group, evenly divided among the representative delegates.

 - Yeomen - Total Votes: 0
   The Yeomen are direct representatives of players.
 They have no Assembly votes and are the only Assembly members who can prioritize problems to discuss.
 For every 9 players across all networks, a sub-yeoman is randomly assigned.
 Then all sub-yeomen conduct a run-off vote for 3 sub-yeomen to become Yeomen.